Shalveena/jwd-recipesapp/README.md

 I created a function to delete recipes by using the .filter method.
 It creates a new array consisting of only the elements that **do not** have the id of the recipe that is being deleted.
 It then re-assigns the recipes array to this new array that consists of only the undeleted recipes.

-In order to call the delete recipes function, I first had to target the right delete button and listen for the click event on it.
-I found this part very difficult because I did not know how to target one particular delete button amongst many.
-I decided to select all the delete buttons and then make an event listener for each delete button.
-Then, I determined which button had been clicked by using event.target.
-I then checked the id of the corresponding recipe and then fed that into the delete recipe function as the argument.
-I then needed to call the render function again to render the new recipes and to create new event handlers for the delete buttons.

-I found out that the above had to be put into the render function otherwise it did not work.
-This is because each time the render method was called, it changed the innerHTML of the displayed recipes and there were no event handlers on the delete buttons anymore!
+The deleteRecipes function is called from inside the render function.
+I looped through all the delete buttons and for each delete button, I created an event listener, to listen for a click event.
+When the button is clicked, the event handler function calls the deleteRecipes function described above.
+It aso calls the render function and the function to update the local storage.

 ### Requirement: save to local storage

 Finally, to store to local storage, I made a function that took the recipes array and changed it into a string, added it to local storage, and did the same for the Id.
-I called the save method after the add recipe method.

 Similarly, to load from local storage, I made a function that got the recipes from local storage, changed it back into an array and put it back into the recipes array.
 It did the same with the Id (parsing it into a number instead of an array though).
-I called the load method before the render method.